 I grew up in Dowagiac, Michigan, with two wonderful parents and a younger sister.
 I knew that I was destined to teach at a young age.
 During a career day, I dressed up as a teacher (as I believed a teacher would dress) in a long skirt, long-sleeved blouse, large black-rimmed glasses, and a white wig (complete with bun!) when I was in fourth grade.
 Though my idea of fashion has changed, I'm still just as passionate about my career.

 I graduated as one of four valedictorians from Dowagiac Union High School in 2000 and continued my education at Central Michigan University in Mt.
 Pleasant, Michigan.
 I have a Bachelor of Science in Secondary Education with a major in English and minor in physical science.
 Edwardsburg High School offered me my first job, and I am beginning my eighth year here.
 I am currently pursuing a Masters in English at Indiana University South Bend.

 In addition to teaching, I have also directed the drama productions at EHS, served as an executive board member of Beckwith Theater in Dowagiac, and have been an actress at the same venue.
 I have also served as the JV cheerleading coach and talent show director.

-My husband, Sean, is an Assistant Media Relations Director at the University of Notre Dame.
-We are very excited to be expecting our first child in April (a girl) and have two pets, a dog named Cooper and a cat named Mika.
+My husband, Sean, is an Assistant Media Relations Director in the Athletics Department at the University of Notre Dame.
+This past spring we welcomed a sweet baby girl named Avery to our family.
+We also have two pets, a dog named Cooper and a cat named Mika.

 I am also a proud member of the Michigan Council of Teachers of English, an organization dedicated to supporting and inspiring teachers of English Language Arts, where I serve as Past-President.
 I am also active with the National Council of Teachers of English.